JadenGray/Option-Pricing-App/README.md

 # Option Pricing App
- An app which uses the Black Scholes formula to calculate option prices and Greeks.
+A streamlit web app to calculate and visualise European options pricing and Greeks using Black Scholes.
+To access the app, visit